 The Nathan Building (1903) and adjoining building Australis House (1904) are soon to be fully refurbished as part of the Britomart redevelopment programme, transforming them into luxury retail space and character offices for select tenants.

 In recent times, both buildings have been cleaned out, with their ground floors being used on an interim basis as venues for hire.
-The Nathan Club will remain on the ground floor of the Nathan Building for the time being, while pop up shops for Citta Design and contemporary furniture boutique BoConcept will find temporary homes on the ground floor of Australis House in October 2013.
+The Nathan Club will remain on the ground floor of the Nathan Building for the time being, while pop up shops for Citta Design and contemporary furniture boutique BoConcept have found homes on the ground floor of Australis House.

 Once completed, the renovated Australis and Nathan Buildings will “be among the most luxurious heritage office and retail space in New Zealand” says Paul Dyson, office leasing director at Colliers International.
 As part of the refurbishment, their interior structures will be “seamlessly inter-connected to provide four large, 1000sqm floor plates spanning both buildings.”